FEATURES

 TRAVEL

-By GEORGINA CRUZ, September 21, 2008
+, September 21, 2008

 Universal Orlando warns Halloween Horror Nights "may be too intense for young children."
 Nowhere is safe as ghoulish creatures make their presence felt.
 Halloween Horror Nights run Sept.
 26-27; Oct.
 2-5, 9-12, 16-19, 22-26, 29-31; and Nov.
 1. single-night admission is $69.99 (other tickets are offered).
 Gory Getaway includes two nights' lodging and tickets (from $232).
 Info: halloweenhorrornights.com.
 Next week in Travel: Get a glimpse of the ghoulish fun.
 Georgina cruz